 PAINTING 1 - AR2513 - Fr., Soph,.
-Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: None (Drawing 1 recommended).
+Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: None.
 Create original paintings with acrylic and watercolor.
 Learn how you can bring your ideas to life with color and brushstrokes.
 We'll teach you the painting techniques you need to create artwork your friends will envy.